danfuzz/samizdat/README.md

   Written in C, linked with `libsam-data-0`, implements API defined by `sam-exec.h`.

-* `sam-comp-0` &mdash; tool to compile source code, "minimal" edition.
+* `sam-comp-0` &mdash; Tool to compile source code, "minimal" edition.

   Accepts input in the form of minimalistic "source code" which is not much more than a series of assignment statements `varName :=